Frequently Asked Questions

 - What is spiritual formation?

 - Spiritual formation is the process by which God forms believers in the image of Christ by the power of the Spirit.
 This process of formation in Christ’s likeness begins at conversion with the impartation of new life and a restored or reconciled relationship with God.
-Being formed in Christ’s image is the present reality and destiny of every believer (II Corinthians 3:18 and Romans 8:29).
+Being formed in Christ’s image is the present reality and destiny of every believer (2 Corinthians 3:18 and Romans 8:29).
 Believers are exhorted not to be conformed to this world, but to be transformed by the renewing of their minds (Romans 12:1-2).
 The fruit or evidence of this inner transformation by the Spirit is a growing love for God and others.
+(See our expanded definition.)

 - How do the four semesters of Spiritual Formation contribute to the student’s spiritual formation?